cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

   decoding JPEG2000 images.
 Set this to true to use the PDF.JS codec.
 The PDF.js codec is faster than the OpenJPEG based codec but does not properly decode all images and is therefore not recommended.

-* taskConfiguration.sleepTask.sleepTime - This is a configuratio option for a custom web worker task, See "Custom Web Worker Tasks" section below.
+* taskConfiguration.sleepTask.sleepTime - This is a configuration option for a custom web worker task, See "Custom Web Worker Tasks" section below.

 Custom Web Worker Tasks